abhijith/abhijith.github.io/_posts/resume.md

 * Deployed and managed Hadoop, ZooKeeper and HBase cluster on AWS using Ironfan.

-* Used metrics and monitoring to detect cluster/application health degradation; Data-driven and proactive resolution of issues.

 * Actively eliminated manual steps (and consequently human errors) via complete automation of deployments and configuration.

 * Helped build AWS EMR-like functionality using custom AMIs and AWS Spot-Instances to spin-up Hadoop clusters in a matter of few minutes.